 ENG 151 Honors English Composition (3) Modes, styles, and rhetoric of expository writing.
+Prerequisite: Permission of the English Department.
 Fall semester.
-Prerequisite: Permission of the English Department.

 ENG 201 Introduction to Creative Writing (3) Introduction to the forms and concepts of literary creation; treatment of the basic elements of compositional principles of fiction, poetry, and drama.
 Spring semester.
-Prerequisite: ENG 101 or equivalent.

 ENG 205 Advanced Composition (3) Study and practice of making expository writing answerable to the writer's voice, purpose, and audience.
 Spring semester.
-Prerequisite: ENG 101 or equivalent.

 ENG 212 Cinema (3) Structure, technique, and values in film.
 Film classics and contemporary movies will be studied with written responses required.
 Spring semester.
-Prerequisite: ENG 101 or equivalent.

-ENG 213 Topics in Cinema (3) Study of film focusing on theme, issue, genre, director, actor, or other film topic.
+ENG 213 Topics in Non-Western Film (3) Study of film focusing on theme, issue, genre, director, actor, or other film topic.
 Variable topics.
-Prerequisites: ENG 101 and HUM 103.
-Alternate Fall semesters; Next offered Fall 2016, 2018.
+Prerequisites: HUM 103.
+Alternate Fall semesters; Next offered Fall 2020, 2022.